loverajoel/jstips/_posts/es_ES/2016-02-08-advanced-properties.md

 foobar.foo = 20; // _foo = 20
 ```

-Aside for the obvious advantage of encapsulation and advanced accessors, you will notice that we didn't "call" the getter, instead we just "get" the property without parentheses!
-This is awesome!
-For instance, let's imagine that we have an object with long nested properties, like so:

 Aparte de la ventaja obvia de encapsulación y metodos de acceso avanzados, se dará cuenta de que no teníamos "call" de getter, en cambio, sólo la propiedad "get" sin paréntesis! ¡Esto es increíble!
 Por ejemplo, imaginemos que tenemos un objeto con propiedades anidadas largas, así:

 ```js
 var obj = {a: {b: {c: [{d: 10}, {d: 20}] } } };
 ```

-Now instead of doing `a.b.c[0].d` (where one of the properties can resolve to `undefined` and throw an error), we can instead create an alias:
 Ahora, en lugar de hacer `a.b.c[0].d` (donde una de las propiedades se pueden resolver como `undefined` y lanzar un error), que en su lugar puede crear un alias:

 ```js